Rohittt728/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-The Repo contains solutions to LeetCode problems in Java language
+The Repo contains solutions to LeetCode problems in Java language.